 - Sigourney Weaver as heroine Ripley in director James Cameron's exciting, action science-fiction film sequel Aliens (with seven nominations and two wins - Best Visual Effects and Best Sound Effects Editing)

 [Weaver's nomination was memorable - it was the first nomination ever for a female in an all-action role!]

 Both the Best Supporting Actor and Actress awards were won by performers in Woody Allen's Hannah and Her Sisters:

 - Michael Caine (with his fourth nomination and first win) as rock-star business manager Elliot, adulterous husband of 'perfect' sister Hannah (Mia Farrow) but obsessed with Hannah's sister (Barbara Hershey)

 TRIVIA: Caine was unable to attend the Oscars ceremony (except by closed circuit TV), because he was in Nassau and contractually obligated while filming the very inferior 4th installment of the long-running film: Jaws: The Revenge (1987)

-- Dianne Wiest (with her first nomination) won the Best Supporting Actress Oscar as nerve-wracked, neurotic actress Holly, one of Hannah's two sisters who eventually marries a hypochondriac (Woody Allen)
+- Dianne Wiest (with her first nomination and win) won the Best Supporting Actress Oscar as nerve-wracked, neurotic would-be actress Holly (also a caterer and former coke addict) - one of Hannah's two sisters who eventually married a hypochondriac (Woody Allen)

 Co-stars from Platoon were first-time nominees in the Best Supporting Actor category, in roles as experienced sergeants who represent the forces of good and evil warring against each other: